-- a basic understanding of the social and cultural influences on music - •creating original music using straightforward compositional methods and music concepts in imaginative ways to realise their creative intentions - •the ability to identify and recognise level-specific annotated music signs and symbols - recognising and distinguishing level-specific music concepts and music styles
+• a basic understanding of the social and cultural influences on music

+•creating original music using straightforward compositional methods and music concepts in imaginative ways to realise their creative intentions

+- •the ability to identify and recognise level-specific annotated music signs and symbols - recognising and distinguishing level-specific music concepts and music styles

 A variety of opportunities and careers are open to students with a qualification in music.
-Students may proceed to the Royal Scottish Academy of Music and Drama in Glasgow where there are a number of courses suitable for teaching or performing.
-Universities around Britain are offering courses in Music Technology as well as the more traditional music degrees.
+Students may proceed to a number of courses offered by universities and colleges around Britain.
+This may be in Music performing or in Music Technology.
 Music is also seen as an advantageous subject for Medicine and Dentistry, demonstrating the manual dexterity required in these careers.

-Careers which are open to those with a music qualification include: Professional player, Teacher, Radio/television work, Performer, Composer, Work in the recording industry, Orchestral management
+Careers which are open to those with a music qualification include: Professional player, Teacher, Radio/television work, Performer, Composer, Work in the recording industry, Orchestral management, Music therapist.